Wednesday, January 16, 2019

 HIIN Community Knowledge Network

-Brought to you by the Vizient Hospital Improvement Innovation Network (HIIN), the Community Knowledge Network Education Series focuses on special topics that are current safety challenges facing the industry.
-Webinars in the series offer continuing education credit as outlined in the following designation statement.
-These webinars are available to all Partnership for Patients stakeholders, including all Vizient members, HIIN participants, Quality Innovation Network-Quality Improvement Organizations, Centers for Medicare & Medicaid Services and other federal and state organizations, as well as patients and family members.
+The Vizient® Hospital Improvement Innovation Network (HIIN) Community Knowledge Network education series, presented by the Vizient HIIN, focuses on safety challenges that are currently facing the industry.
+Webinars and webcasts in the series offer continuing education credit, which is outlined in the following designation statement.
+These webinars and webcasts are available to all Partnership for Patients stakeholders, including all Vizient members, HIIN participants, Quality Innovation Network-Quality Improvement Organizations, Centers for Medicare & Medicaid Services and other federal and state organizations, as well as patients and their family members.